 Overview

-Sievert and rem both measure radiation equivalent dose — how much biological damage a given radiation exposure is likely to cause — but they belong to different unit systems and are related by a simple factor of 100.
-This comparison explains when you'll encounter each and how to convert between them.
+Sievert and rem both measure radiation equivalent dose, meaning how much biological damage a given radiation exposure is likely to cause, but they belong to different unit systems and are related by a simple factor of 100.
+This comparison explains when you'll run into each one and how to convert between them.

 Side-by-Side Comparison